PortablePixels/bk1/today.md

 Get BK1 working with SmokeFree

-* Ability to get a script, use it as a tips library
-* Alternate to "live" parse user
-* session data from socket persist properly
+x Ability to get a script, use it as a tips library x Alternate to "live" parse user x session data from socket persist properly

 5/14